SRCD Federal Policy Fellowship Program

 Be immersed in policy work in Washington, D.C.

 - The fellowship will help developmental scientists at all career stages to:

-- Understand the linkages between research and policy
+- Understand the linkages between research and policy through an immersion experience

 - Formulate more informed and useful questions for policy-related research